 Whilst also in 2019, the HSE reclassified HSE mild steel welding fumes as a carcinogenic and now no longer tolerate welding activities without any Whilst also in 2019, the HSE reclassified HSE mild steel welding fumes as a carcinogenic and now no longer tolerate welding activities without any suitable exposure control measures, regardless of the duration of the activities.
 Find out more about the HSE’s welding fume reclassification here.

 Get FREE, Expert Help

 At Auto Extract Systems Ltd, we provide dust, fume and even virus control solutions for businesses across the UK and Ireland.
-Get in touch today to find out more about the clean air solutions we can provide for your business and staff.
+Get in touch today to find out more about the clean air solutions we can provide for your business and staff, such as body shop dust extraction.
 Contact us to book a free site visit or for a no-obligation discussion on +(0)1942 267444 or via email; besides, keep in touch with us on our social media channels: Facebook, Twitter or LinkedIn for updates.